Borges Fiction

 The Aleph and Other Stories

-Although it took a few editions to stabilize, the seventeen stories in the “final” 1952 edition of El Aleph are below, presented with di Giovanni’s titles:
+Although it took a few editions to stabilize, the seventeen stories in the “final” El Aleph are below, presented with di Giovanni’s titles:

 - “The Immortal.”
 A man’s quest for the City of the Immortals brings him face to face with the Absolute.